UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 Attempts to “measure” business activity in Uzbekistan

-In 1996-2003 The Center for Effective Economic Policy (CEEP, now the Institute for Forecasting and Macroeconomic Analysis under the Ministry of Economy), together with the State Committee on Statistics, conducted market research on the business activity of industrial enterprises.
+In 1996-2003 The Center for Effective Economic Policy (CEEP, now the Institute of Forecasting and Macroeconomic Analysis under the Ministry of Economy), together with the State Committee on Statistics, conducted market research on the business activity of industrial enterprises.

 2. Related to the peculiarities of the development of the economy of Uzbekistan.